The 253 best Memorial Day 2023 sales to shop right now | CNN Underscored

 • Moon Pod: Shop editor-approved adult beanbags and save, thanks to an exclusive offer for Underscored readers: 25% off site wide plus an additional 15% off using code CNN15.

-• J. Crew: Right now, snag 40% off almost everything, plus an extra 60% off sale styles with code WEEKEND.
-It’s your chance to save on everything from the brand’s linen shop to airy dresses and chic basics.

-• Ooni: Whether you go for the Koda 16, our pick for best gas pizza oven, or another model, don’t miss this opportunity to save.
-When you spend $299 or more at Ooni, you’ll get $50 off with code OONI50 at checkout, now through May 29.

-Memorial Day is a great time to save on mattresses, furniture, TVs, appliances and grills — plus, everything you’ll need for the hottest season of the year.
-So in between taking time to pay tribute to service members who gave their lives for our country and firing up the grill, be sure to shop some of the best sales of the summer right now.
-Below, we’ve collected are a ton of top-notch deals that are happening now — but hurry, many end today.
+Memorial Day weekend has come and gone, but even if you missed the long weekend of sales, there are still plenty of opportunities to save.
+You’ll find discounts on mattresses, furniture, TVs, appliances and grills — plus, everything you’ll need for the hottest season of the year.
+Below, we’ve collected a ton of top-notch deals that are happening now — but hurry, many end today.

-Be sure to follow CNN Underscored on Facebook, Twitter and Instagram, and check our site often.
+For more deals news — as well as hands-on product reviews, editors’ picks and exciting new launches, be sure to follow CNN Underscored on Facebook, Twitter and Instagram, and check our site often.
 Plus, sign up for our newsletter and get can’t miss articles delivered straight to your inbox.
-Throughout Memorial Day (and every other day of the year), we’ll be highlighting the best deals around the clock that you won’t want to miss.
+Every day of the year, we’re highlighting the best deals around the clock that you won’t want to miss.

 • Birthdate: Birthdate’s personalized astrology candles, pendants and more are up to 25% off right now for Underscored readers.
 Use code CNN25 to save— plus, snag the limited edition Survive Mercury Retrograde Candle to set a calming mood in the midst of chaos (astrologically or otherwise).